Why this matters

 - Custom components, like an accordion expander, could be inaccessible with the keyboard and yet be formed of valid code that won’t raise an error.

-Ensures test account creation is straightforward
+Ensures test account or payment test creation is straightforward

 Chooses CMS platforms with accessible publishing features